jobtalle/RocketScience/docs/parts/Create.md

 ## Part Types
 There are four part types, in which parts are categorized.
 The types are listed below:
-- Input
+- Input (Feeds input into the system)
-- Output
+- Output (Uses input to perform a physical action in the world)
-- Logic
+- Logic (Performs logic on the given input, and returns this)
-- Power
+- Power (Delivers power to the desired pins)

 ## Sprites
 Two sprites have to be created: